zillionare/python-project-wizard/docs/tutorial.md

 1. install pre-commit hooks
 2. install poetry
 3. install necessary dependencies which required by test and documentation.
 These deps will include pytest, tox, mkdocs and etc.
+4. lint your files has just been generated.

 The project layout should look like: